phptuts/codingwithnoah/summer-camp/day-1/if-blocks/index.md

 ![Compare Block](/images/summer-camp/day-1/if-blocks/compare-block.png#img-phone)

 ## If block game

-The object of the game is to try to get the if person playing the if statement to error.
-If the "If" statement get's it right person playing the "If" statement gets to choose who is the if statement next.
-Two campers we'll be variables and one camper we'll be the compare block.
+The object of the game is to try to get the if block person to make a mistake.
+If the "If" statement get's it right person playing the "If" block gets to choose who is the if block next.
+Two students will be variables and one camper will be the compare block.

 ## Challenge